-In Figure 6, serialization and de-serialization mechanisms (used in the checkpointing and restore components, respectively) caused the greatest overhead to the mechanisms, which is expected.
-For applications that have some large objects, checkpointing time rose above 2 s.
-For this reason, it is worth to explore an incremental/differential checkpointing approach as we intend to pursue.
+In Figure 6, serialization and de-serialization mechanisms (used in the checkpointing and restore components respectively) caused the greatest overhead to the mechanisms, which is expected.
+For applications that have some large objects, checkpointing time rose above 2 seconds.
+For this reason, it is worth to explore an incremental/differential checkpointing approach, as we intend to pursue.
 We highlight that, within a cluster setting, the actual cost of migration with data transfer is very reduced as can be observed in more detail in Figure 7.
-We need to highlight that the serialization mechanisms implemented in the GNU classpath have much lower performance than those in Sun JVM; thus, we believe these results can be further improved.
+We need to highlight that the serialization mechanisms implemented in the GNU CLASSPATH have much lower performance that those in Sun Java VM, thus we believe these results can be further improved.

 We also performed some tests on migration over the network to illustrate the usage of the implemented mechanisms in a large scale scenario (such as in Grid and Cloud computing), where jobs consisting of applications running on OO VMs can be checkpointed, restored, and migrated (or replicated), to more available nodes, possibly on a different location.
-These operations can be done without the complexity and overhead of having to checkpoint the entire operating system where the OO VM is executing (as it would be the case with System VM checkpointing).
+This, without the complexity and overhead of having to checkpoint the entire operating system instance where the OO VM is executing (as it would be with System VM checkpointing).